gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = TodaysWeatherView;

-You shouldn't mix your JS with HTML let's extract the templates:
+We are now in a good spot, we are now in a position to render all of the content we displayed inside of our `jumbotron` element.
+We are not quite done yet, it's once again time to improve our code.
+As a rule you shouldn't mix your JS with HTML let's extract all of the templates, starting with our header, let's create a `template` folder and add the following to a `header.js` file:

     'use strict';